yhzhuo/DataScience/java/TasksRanking/src/self/yaohua/taskranking/README.md

 	impact 'gettingMarried:9.0' for 0.07142857142857142
 	impact 'formStableAndSolidSocialGroups:5.0' for 0.171875
 </pre>
 Pretty simple and amazing right?
-This means as a young man my priorities are:
+This means as a young man my priorities are:<br>
-1. Ensure quality and speed of each task at my company<b>
+1. Ensure quality and speed of each task at my company<br>
-2. Talk more with team members about their tasks
+2. Talk more with team members about their tasks<br>
-3. Date girls
+3. Date girls<br>
-4. Learn cooking
+4. Learn cooking<br>
-5. Attend social activities
+5. Attend social activities<br>
-6. Always read social information
+6. Always read social information<br>
 </p>
 <h3>How it works?</h3>
 <p>